dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_analytics.md

 1. Add your email as a test user.

-After configuring "client_id", "client_secret" and "project_id" in "secrets.toml".
-To generate the
+After configuring "client_id", "client_secret", and "project_id" in "secrets.toml", to generate the
 refresh token, run the following script from the root folder:

 ```bash